-Concerning the IASB's question regarding commercial sensitivity.
-With regard to the confidentiality and sensitivity of the information, we recognise that there may be an area of conflict between information that is of interest to the user but is classified as confidential by the company.
-Therefore, and also due to the existing legal uncertainty with regards to forward-looking information, we see the risk of some disclosure requirements being answered rather vaguely ('boilerplate').
-Additional specific disclosure requirements should therefore not be developed, instead we would favour substantiating overarching, principle-based disclosure objectives.
-However, the specific disclosures already proposed by the IASB should be retained, as they could improve the information on the subsequent performance of an acquisition.
+Concerning the IASB's question regarding commercial sensitivity, we recognise that there may be an area of conflict for information that is of interest to the user but is classified as confidential by the company.
+We think that this may be particularly problematic for companies in industry sectors with a strong focus on research & development.
+Therefore, and due to the existing legal uncertainty as regards forward-looking information, we see the risk of some disclosure requirements being met rather vaguely.
+Additional specific disclosure requirements should therefore not be developed; we would favour substantiating overarching, principle-based disclosure objectives instead.
+Although this gives management a certain amount of leeway over the information to be disclosed, it is nevertheless considered the best possible alternative, as it enables companies to disclose appropriate and relevant company specific information.
+However, the specific disclosures already proposed by the IASB should be retained as core information, as they could improve the information on the subsequent performance of an acquisition.

-While the IASB is of the opinion that the required disclosures are objectives and not forecasts and therefore cannot be classified as forward-looking information in the jurisdictions in which they are made, we point out that a valid statement of objectives may also require a plausible presentation of the expected way of achieving these objectives.
-Therefore, we deem a legal assessment, if information about management's objectives for an acquisition along with detailed targets could be considered as forward-looking information, to be difficult.
-In order to find a universally applicable solution, the IASB might consider whether information classified as forward-looking in a particular jurisdiction should not be subject to disclosure for companies in that jurisdiction.
+While the IASB is of the opinion that the required disclosures are objectives and not forecasts and, therefore, cannot be classified as forward-looking information in the jurisdictions in which they are made, we point out that a valid statement of objectives may also require a plausible presentation of the expected way of achieving these objectives.
+Therefore, we deem a legal assessment difficult, whether information about management's objectives for an acquisition together with detailed targets could be considered as forward-looking information.
+While we consider the proposed information to be desirable, we note that there are jurisdictions where such information is subject to specific legal requirements; therefore, we doubt that a universally suitable solution is feasible.

-In addition to the questions raised, we have the following additional points in regard to this chapter.
-While the verifiability and auditability of the proposed disclosures may also prove difficult (e.g. with regards to possible revenue synergies), we acknowledge that other discretionary values and disclosures have to be determined and audited as well.
+In addition to the questions raised, we would like to submit the following additional points as regards this chapter.
+While the verifiability and auditability of the proposed disclosures may also prove difficult (e.g. with regard to possible revenue synergies), we acknowledge that other discretionary values and disclosures have to be determined and audited as well.
 Additionally, many of the relevant issues may arise in a similar way when executing and verifying an impairment test.
 Therefore, this argument would not be decisive for us.

-Furthermore, we point out that the intended disclosures primarily relate to the performance of the actual acquisition transaction.
-When assessing the success of an acquisition, however, other - e.g. originally strategic - objectives can also play a decisive role but may be difficult to quantify in subsequent years.
+Furthermore, we point out that the intended disclosures primarily relate to the performance of the actual transaction.
+When assessing the success of an acquisition, however, other - e.g., originally strategic - objectives can also play a decisive role but may be difficult to quantify in subsequent years.
 In addition, a comparison of what the performance would have been without the acquisition would be necessary.
 While these factors may limit the usefulness of the proposed disclosures, we nevertheless think that the proposed disclosures could provide additional value to investors and other stakeholders.